pdennis-amt/copy-github-file-url/README.md

 Both options above result in the URL being copied to the clipboard and opened in a new tab of your default browser.
 The only difference is the branch in the URL (Master or the currently checked-out branch)

+## Extra Notes
+ - I have a Keyboard Shortcut set for **Copy URL and Open Github (Master)** since I use that a lot so I can highlight the line or lines I want and just use the shortcut.